 Gluten-free diets are typically consumed by those who are unable to tolerate gluten on a biological level.
 However, some people choose to follow a gluten-free diet for more healthful eating.

-There is no harm in avoiding gluten, but remember to consume a balanced diet rich in fruits, vegetables and legumes.
-Make sure your gluten-free choices are still 100 percent whole grain, such as buckwheat, quinoa or brown rice.
+There’s no harm in avoiding gluten, but remember to consume a balanced diet rich in fruits, vegetables and legumes.
+Make sure your gluten-free choices are still 100% whole grain, such as buckwheat, quinoa or brown rice.

 “You lose weight when you expend more calories or energy than you consume – not by avoiding gluten,” DiGeronimo says.